Pete Kuykendall: Influence

 Steve Spence, former managing editor at Bluegrass Unlimited, called Kuykendall "one of the foremost authorities on the history of bluegrass" and also said of him: "Kuykendall is as integral a part of the success of bluegrass music over the past five decades as any one person you are likely to find.
 He has been a performer, a songwriter, a magazine and music publisher, an event promoter, a disc jockey, a record producer, booking agent..."
 Speaking of Kuykendall and the influence of Bluegrass Unlimited, David Freeman, owner of Rebel Records, said: "When the magazine started publishing, bluegrass was pretty much at a low point.
 The magazine spread the word and highlighted the artistic aspect of the music, which helped to bring it out of the bars where it was in the 1950s.
 Without him I don’t know where the bluegrass industry would be today."

 Death

-Pete Kuykendall died in his sleep in a nursing facility in Warrenton, Virginia, on August 24, 2017.
+Pete Kuykendall died in his sleep in a nursing facility in Warrenton, Virginia, on August 24, 2017 at the age of 90.